The Unseen Backbone of Manufacturing: The Importance of Design Drawings

 The relationship between design changes and manufacturing costs is more intertwined than one might initially perceive.

 "Design changes can trigger the necessity to recalculate costs and delivery schedule.
-If we provide the same value, it would trigger another conversation with the customer,” says Anatoly.
+If we provide the same value, it would trigger another conversation with the customer,” says Grushansky.
 “We provided you 25 hours of our blower with such and such capacity.
 It must be re-calculated based on what we see.
 We try to prevent this during the initiation and proposal phase when the project is still in the hands of sales."

-"The cost could be small or severe, based on the discrepancies and how far we are from reality with our design,” Anatoly explains.
+"The cost could be small or severe, based on the discrepancies and how far we are from reality with our design,” Grushansky explains.
 “The hardest would be to deliver equipment to the customer's field and realize we need to do some tweaks.
 It wouldn't cost only time and money, but it would also damage the company's image, which is hard to come back from."

 The Role of Software in Design and Drawing